HalilDeniz/PrivacyNet/Readme.md

  [+] City: {city}
 ```

+## Contributing
+Contributions are welcome!
+To contribute to PrivacyNet, follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them.
+4. Push your changes to your forked repository.
+5. Open a pull request in the main repository.

 ## Contact

 If you have any questions, comments, or suggestions about PrivacyNet, please feel free to contact me: